 Interest rates on UK savings accounts saw a rapid rise in 2023, after the base rate peaked at its highest level since 2008, and it was a similar story in mainland Europe, with savings rates gradually increasing in 2023 following eight long years of ECB-set negative interest rates.

-Since then, we’ve seen savings rates in the UK slowly level off again, and the base rate was reduced to 4.75% in November 2024.
+Since then, we’ve seen savings rates in the UK slowly fall again, and the base rate was cut to 4.5% in February 2025.
 So, what’s next for the UK?
-We look at the savings rate forecast for 2024 and beyond.
+We look at the savings rate forecast for the rest of 2025 and beyond.

 The best savings account for you will depend on your personal circumstances and how much flexibility you will require.
 However, some of the highest interest rates can be found on fixed rate bonds.
 Regular savings accounts often also offer high interest rates, but these come with restrictions, like the amount of money you can deposit per month.